tsukhu/rwd-spa-alljs-app/README.md

 * Added a dashboard view using HTML5/responsive canvasJS charts and created an angular JS directive `angular-canvasjs` for rendering it.
 It really looks [good](https://github.com/tsukhu/rwd-spa-alljs-app/blob/master/screenshots/travelDashboard.PNG) !!
 * The travel destinations `Places->All Destinations` page now has support for google maps using [Google Maps AngularJS Directive](https://github.com/allenhwkim/angularjs-google-maps) and [ngDialog for Modal and popups in AngularJS](https://github.com/likeastore/ngDialog) .. see [screenshot](https://github.com/tsukhu/rwd-spa-alljs-app/blob/master/screenshots/Destination_Maps_using_ngMap_ngDialog.PNG)
 * Explored the Bootstrap Printer Friendly media queries and components and created a demo invoice format using `Bootstrap 3, grid layout , panels, tables` etc. This uses the `page-header` class for the invoice header and also tried out the `hidden-print` class to show the `alert message` only in the webview. see [web view](https://github.com/tsukhu/rwd-spa-alljs-app/blob/master/screenshots/Invoice_webPage.PNG) and [print view](https://github.com/tsukhu/rwd-spa-alljs-app/blob/master/screenshots/Invoice_printPage.PNG)
+* Recently cleaned up the code for Mongo DB access.
+There were multiple different ways to access the db and now has been made consistent across the app using `mongoose`

 Tools Used
 ----------